take/boxen/README.md

 - Enabling dragging(which can be configured in the Accessibility window in System Preferences)
 - Disable Guest User(wait for boxen/puppet-osx/#12 I guess..?)
 - Settings for keyboard input sources(use google IME)

+## Apps from the AppStore

+- Line
+- Tweetdeck